 Bottomline?
 Unless you’re already on the first page, don’t worry about optimizing for dwell time.
 Your time is better spent optimizing for other (more important) factors that will get you into the top 10.

 But, for those who are on the first page already, here are 3 reasons why dwell time may make sense as a ranking factor:

 It’s a Good Indicator of Relevance (User Intent)

-Let’s take the search term “paleo diet for beginners”:
+Let’s take the search term “paleo diet for beginners”.

-Here are just a few of the issues:
+Here are a few issues:

-- Information is pretty basic
+- Information is very basic;

 It (Potentially) Trumps Bounce Rate as a Ranking Signal

 Bounce rate is pretty sketchy as a “ranking signal”, to say the least.